fwg/morphene/README.md

 and used everywhere.
 In addition to this each context has its own stack that is private to this context.
 It is called the *second stack*.

-There is always only one active stack which the commands can use, that is why the language also has two registers, `$input` and `$collect`.
+There is always only one active stack which the stack commands use, that is why the language also has two registers, `$input` and `$collect`.
 These are string-like buffers.

 When __morphene__ reads a character it tries to find a rule to apply to this character.
 If it cannot find such a rule the default is to put it into `$input`.
+Multi-character inputs are first matched and then exploded into their characters and the execution continues with the first one.

 ### Predefined commands